2785 Assistant General Services Manager

-Candidates who achieve a passing score on the Trades Supervisory Written Examination will have Section II of their submitted SQ evaluated in relations to the knowledge, skills, and abilities in job-related areas that have been identified as critical for satisfactory performance in this position.
+Candidates who achieve a passing score on the Basic Supervisory Examination will have Section II of their submitted SQ evaluated in relations to the knowledge, skills, and abilities in job-related areas that have been identified as critical for satisfactory performance in this position.
 This may include, but is not limited to: knowledge of regulatory requirements for health, safety and infection control; knowledge of the principles and methodologies of budget preparation; and the ability to communicate effectively in writing.
 All relevant experience, education and/or training must be on the application in order to be reviewed in the scoring process.
 Candidates will be evaluated based on their SQ responses and responses cannot be changed once submitted.
 Candidates must achieve a passing score in order to continue in the selection process.
 Candidates will be placed on the eligible list in rank order according to their final score.
 The department may administer additional position-specific selection procedures to make final hiring decisions.

 The certification rule for the eligible list resulting from this examination will be Rule of the List.
 Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.